 • Manual handling accidents

-The majority of accidents occur during the loading/unloading stages of brick haulage, so it’s essential that all staff are especially careful during these phases, going about their work in a careful and methodical manner.
-We regularly launch risk assessments to see how we can improve health and safety within our Hampshire operations, and have found that by keeping a clean and organised site around our road haulage vehicles during loading, and by investing heavily in ongoing staff development, we’ve effectively minimised the risk of the accidents listed above occurring while carrying out work around Hampshire.
+Steward Transport regularly carries out risk assessments to see how we can improve health and safety within our Hampshire operations.
+We have found that by keeping a clean and organised site around our vehicles, and by investing heavily in ongoing staff development, we have minimised the risk of the accidents listed above.

 HSE’s Block Haulage Safety Checklist

-• Mechanical aids and full and proper training should be provided to assist all road haulage staff with manual handing tasks.
+• Mechanical aids and full and proper training should be provided to assist all road haulage staff with manual handling tasks

-• Safe access solutions should be provided where ever possible (to safely deal with high-level storage, for example).
+• Safe access solutions should be provided wherever possible, such as to safely deal with high-level storage

-• Reversing should be minimised and additional mirrors or CCTV systems should be employed when required.
+• Reversing should be minimised and additional mirrors or CCTV systems used when required

-As mentioned before, these are just a few points that it’s important for block haulage specialists to take into account.
-For more information about how we ensure we provide a safe and risk-free service to our Hampshire clients, give us a call.
+For more information about how our brick haulage company ensures a safe and risk-free service for our Hampshire clients, give us a call.